 Quilting: Your choice - hand, machine or tied

 Doll quilts can be turned in throughout the year, or by the November meeting to the Coordinator.
 Because they are small and easy to maneuver on your sewing machine, doll quilts are great free motion quilting practice.
 Please remember to do your best work as you are representing Busy Bee Quilters.
 If every member would turn in just two quilts we would meet our goal.
 Twenty-five points are awarded per finished quilt.

-Thanks to our Busy Bees, 406 Doll Quilts were completed in 2020.
+Thanks to our Busy Bees, over 200 Doll Quilts were completed in 2022.